 #6.
 Noble: The middle name concept probably started with the ruling class in Rome according to Times.
 It was a way to which family one comes from and, more importantly, why one matters.

-7 Ideas To Craft Awesome Middle Names
+Why do we have middle names?Why do we have middle names?7 Ideas To Craft Awesome Middle Names

 Previously, it is common for a woman to keep their maiden name as a middle name.
 A famous example of using the maiden name as the middle name is Hillary Clinton.